AlexandreBrakel/4170-Project/README.md

 ```

 ### **4**
-Finally you can run `train.py` by running
+Finally you can run `train.py` as follows in the command line
 ```
 python train.py
 ```